 This document is for informational purposes only and is not intended to replace, change or supplement any of the state issued guidance.
-Member schools should always follow and refer to the state issued Interim COVID-19 Guidance for Sports and Recreation (August 15, 2020) and the Interim COVID-19 Guidance for Schools (August 26, 2020) as well as federal, state and local health guidance for any specific questions.
+Member schools should always follow and refer to the state Interim COVID-19 Guidance for Sports and Recreation and the Interim COVID-19 Guidance for Schools (August 26, 2020) as well as federal, state and local health guidance for any specific questions.
 This information may change depending on current situations.
 The NYSPHSAA gives no express or implied assurances as to accuracy of the information presented.
 This document is not intended to provide legal advice.
 Member schools should consult their legal counsel for legal advice on any matter.

-NYSPHSAA Season Plan 2020-2021 (Winter, Fall II, Spring)
+NYSPHSAA Season Plan 2020-2021 (Fall Season II & Spring)